DevExpress/devextreme-react/README.md

 );
 ```

-The components that display content in an overlaying window (e.g. [ScrollView](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxScrollView/)), allow to specify the content markup directly in the component container (nested components are supported):
+The components that display content in an overlaying window (e.g. [ScrollView](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxScrollView/)), allow to specify the content as component children:

 ```jsx
 import React from 'react';